 In order to help residents and businesses better manage rainfall, the Environmental Protection Agency has developed a Storm Water Calculator.
 The tool allows users to input data about their homes or businesses and design plans to reclaim storm water using rain gardens, rain barrels, permeable pavement and other resources.

-EPA chief of the urban watershed branch, Michelle Simon explained they’ve conducted research on green infrastructure at the Andrew W. Breidenbach Environmental Research Center in Clifton.
+EPA urban watershed branch chief Michelle Simon said the agency has conducted research on green infrastructure at the Andrew W. Breidenbach Environmental Research Center in Clifton.
 Current projects include rain gardens in St. Francis Court Apartments and permeable pavement at Cincinnati State.

 Q & A with Michelle Simon, chief of the Cincinnati EPA's Urban Watershed Branch.

 1. Why is managing storm water so important?

 I want to encourage people to think of water as a precious resource.
 I think people are becoming more aware.
 They’re very aware in the west about reclaiming water and getting enough water for their drinking water needs.
 I think people in this area are less aware, but I still think we have the same problem of having storm water carry contamination to our surface water bodies and we don’t want it.
 We’re very lucky to have the Great Lakes and the Ohio River so close, but we still need to manage our storm water.
 Even cities like Atlanta have had trouble with water and I’m sure everybody knows about the drought in California and how dangerous that has become.

 2. What challenges do we face with storm water locally?